MiguelAlvarezFernandez96/TFG/README.md

 --- | ---
-*getPoligonos* | The module is asking MongoDB service to return a list of scenarios *addPoligonos* | The module send a Scenario JSON to add to the database *deletePoligonos* | Tells to delete the Scenario that is the same as the one send.
+*getPoligonos* | The module is asking MongoDB service to return a list of scenarios *addPoligonos* | The module send a Scenario JSON to add to the database *deletePoligonos* | Tells to delete the Scenario that is the same as the one sent.

 Note: getpoligonos makes MongoDB service to send a list of scenarios with the service name *readPoligonos*